Catalpa: GC for a Low-Variance Software Stack: Data Availability

 \subsection{Young Collection}

-A collection trigger is included on the allocator slow-path and is controlled by a fixed nursery threshold, by default \mb{2}.
+A collection trigger is included on the allocator slow-path and is controlled by a fixed nursery threshold, by default \defaultnursurysize.
 The stack scan is performed conservatively, in contrast to the precise object scan, and allows for stack allocated objects as well as interior pointers into stack/heap allocated objects.
 This design allows the compiler to avoid root-maps, allows aggressive value conversion (which is possible as \bosque is fully referentially transparent), and allows for easy inter-operation with C/C++ code.

 Once the root set is computed the collector runs a tracing collection of the nursery.
 As the stack scan is conservative we cannot automatically evacuate all young objects, as we cannot safely relocate possible stack pointers.
-Thus, we either promote each young object in place, setting metadata to \emph{old} with a reference count of $1$ (\emph{rootref} and $0$ if a root object), or evacuate the object including setting the metadata and setting up a forwarding pointer.
-As we move objects we leverage the invariant that there are \emph{no old$\rightarrow$young} pointers, as \bosque values are immutable, which allows us to process young objects in reverse topological order and ensure all pointers are updated correctly.
+Thus, we either promote each young object in place, setting metadata to \emph{old} with a initializing the reference count, or evacuate the object including setting the metadata and setting up a forwarding pointer.
+As we move objects we leverage the invariants that there are \emph{no old$\rightarrow$young} pointers and that the object graph is acyclic, which enables us to process young objects in reverse topological order and ensure all pointers are updated correctly.
 In the case of a \emph{young$\rightarrow$old} pointer we simply perform a reference count increment operation as the young object is currently being promoted to the RC old-space.